cawasser/rccst/docs/testing.md

   - Lookup (for now)
   - etc.

-Let's look at the kinds of things each of these categories is supposed to provide, and how they might fail, and how we might test for these failures.
+Let's look at the kinds of things each of these categories is supposed to provide, how they might fail, and how we might test for these failures.

 ### Components